-NARST 2016 Outstanding Doctoral Research Award — First Call
+NARST 2016 Outstanding Doctoral Research Award — Final Call

 The NARST Outstanding Doctoral Research Award Selection Committee invites all current NARST members who completed a dissertation within the 15 months prior to September 15, 2015 to submit an expanded ten-page abstract to the committee for consideration for the 2016 NARST Outstanding Doctoral Research Award.
 Submissions are to be sought from as wide a field of candidates as possible to be inclusive of gender, age and ethnicity.